-Owning a dog provides a reason to go on a walk and get some exercise and an endless amount of joy.
-But owning a dog also comes with responsibilities, like daily exercise and feeding.
+Owning a dog can be a great joy for older adults looking for companionship.
+They can also provide a reason to go on a daily walk and get some exercise!
+But owning a dog also comes with responsibilities, like regular grooming and feeding.
 Some dog breeds require more exercise, and, of course, puppies require a lot more time and energy than mature dogs.

 As we age, we generally have less energy, or may find that some days, we just aren’t up for a five-mile walk with an energetic beagle puppy.
-These recommendations are based on older adults who have less energy or may need more breaks from daily walking.
-It’s important to keep in mind your own lifestyle!
+In this blog, we’ll offer some recommendations for older adults who have less energy or may need more breaks from daily walking.
+However, it’s important to consider your own lifestyle!
 If you regularly go for two-mile walks and have a backyard with plenty of space for Fido to play, then a more energetic dog may be a good fit for you.

 It’s no secret that young kids and young dogs have more energy than the average 70 year old person.
 This is why the best dogs for seniors tend to be past their puppy years.
 Many seniors choose to adopt older dogs, who may appreciate a slower pace and be unfazed by a day without a long walk.